-- Camp on the Great Wall of China and watch an unforgettable sunset and sunrise
+- Camp on the Great Wall and watch an unforgettable sunset and sunrise

 - Take a tour of the world-famous Terracotta Warriors

 - Take part in a traditional tea ceremony and visit the Fujian tea plantations